 During the 1960s, Spokane Falls Community College and Spokane Lutheran School moved onto the former fort grounds.
 By 1985 Fort Wright College was experiencing declining enrollments and considerable maintenance expenses.
 The college left and in 1986 a summer program for Japanese students to learn English came to the campus.
 This expanded to become a United States branch campus of Japan's Mukogawa Women's University, which opened at the former fort in 1990.
-The branch was named the Mukogawa Fort Wright Institute.
-The campus offered English instruction and American history courses.
-Since taking over, the institute has rehabilitated the historic buildings and constructed new ones, including a 20,000-square-foot library in 1994.
+Initially named the Mukogawa Fort Wright Institute, the branch rehabilitated the historic buildings and constructed new ones, including a 20,000-square-foot library in 1994.

 Fort George Wright Historic District